Key Findings

 If you have questions, leads, or comments about any of these companies or their status, please reach out to us.
 We’d love to hear from you!

-All together, the 20 private equity firms in the dataset were invested in 264 fossil fuel-based companies, as of January 2025.
-These companies owned some of the largest fossil fuel assets in the world, such as Gen. James Gavin Power Plant in Ohio, one of the largest and top-emitting coal-fired power plants in the United States, which is in the process of being sold from Blackstone and ArcLight to Energy Capital Partners, and the Colonial Pipeline, the United States’ largest refined products pipeline.
+All together, the 20 private equity firms in the dataset were invested in 248 fossil fuel-based companies, as of January 2026.
+These companies owned some of the largest fossil fuel assets in the world, such as Gen. James Gavin Power Plant in Ohio, one of the largest and top-emitting coal-fired power plants in the United States, which was recently sold by Blackstone and ArcLight to Energy Capital Partners, and the Colonial Pipeline, the United States’ largest refined products pipeline.

 With a wide range of holdings, from oil fields to coal-fired power plants to natural gas terminals these 20 firms control a significant share of our energy economy.
 Our data shows that for most of the private equity firms fossil fuel companies make up a majority of each energy portfolio.
 Their decisions have major implications for our collective ability to move towards a clean energy future.